-Once information is verified and added to a public blockchain, it lives permanently on the web and cannot be altered.
+Once information is verified and added to a blockchain, it lives permanently on the web and cannot be altered.
 Individuals or institutions with the proper credentials can access the information with open-source tools or customized web-based applications.
 Information for commissioning and validation is shared directly on the blockchain, not copied and sent between parties.
 The WeldChain is not owned or maintained by any one entity.
-After is has been launched, it is public and available for the benefit of the entire community.
+After it has been launched, it is public and available for the benefit of the entire community.

 What can I do with the WeldCoins that I earn?
 Are they taxable?